 Those photoperiod Herer strains took longer from seed to harvest than did the autoflowering version from Dutch Passion, but the yields weren’t significantly heavier, nor were the psychoactive effects significantly more enjoyable.
 Given that the autoflowering strain produced only one phenotype and was easier to grow, I’ll probably grow it rather than a photoperiod Jack Herer the next time I want some Herer magic.
 I want to also share with you that this autoflowering Jack Herer outperformed two other autoflowering Jack Herer strains made by other seed companies.

-Of all the strains I’ve grown recently, this Dutch Passion winner is in my top three because it’s easy to grow, phenotype-reliable, high-yielding, goes from seed to harvest in a little more than three months, comes from all-female seeds, and produces a kind high.
+Of all the strains I’ve grown recently, this Dutch Passion winner is in my top tier because it’s easy to grow, phenotype-reliable, high-yielding, goes from seed to harvest in a little more than three months, comes from all-female seeds, and produces a kind high.